statsmaths/stat209/_notes/class01-introduction-stats.md

-While the assessments serve to make sure you are following along with the general concepts, the core aim of the course is to teach you how to \textit{apply} statistics to real-world questions.
+While the assessments serve to make sure you are following along with the general concepts, the core aim of the course is to teach you how to *apply* statistics to real-world questions.
 To this end, we will complete several data-oriented projects.
 These are the real heart of the course.